rainsworth/intro-to-github/04_GitHubTour.md

 1. GitHub home page: https://github.com/ (sign up or log in!)
 2. GitHub dashboard: https://github.com/ (logged in)
    - Your personal dashboard is the main hub of your activity on GitHub.
-   - The dashboard might be confusing until we cover the topics related to repositories (such as issues, pull requests, etc.)
+   - The dashboard might be confusing until we cover the topics related to repositories (such as issues, pull requests, etc.).
-   - Therefore, we'll briefly see the dashboard and then come back to it after touring the user profile and a repository interfaces)
+   - Therefore, we'll briefly see the dashboard and then come back to it after touring the user profile and a repository interfaces).
-   - Click the icon in the top right corner and select "Your profile"
+   - Click the icon in the top right corner and select "Your profile".
 3. GitHub profile: https://github.com/rainsworth
    - This is the page that shows information about a user's activity on GitHub.
-   - User profile information such as name, description, links and organisations can be seen in the left sidebar
+   - User profile information such as name, description, links and organisations can be seen in the left sidebar.
-   - The Overview tab displays the user's pinned repositories and contribution activity on GitHub
+   - The Overview tab displays the user's pinned repositories and contribution activity on GitHub.
-   - The Repositories tab displays a list of the user's repositories
+   - The Repositories tab displays a list of the user's repositories.
-   - The Projects and Packages tabs are beyond the scope of this session, but you can click the "Learn More" buttons to learn more about them
+   - The Projects and Packages tabs are beyond the scope of this session, but you can click the "Learn More" buttons to learn more about them.
-   - Click back to the Repositories tab and go to the `intro-to-github` repository
+   - Click back to the Repositories tab and go to the `intro-to-github` repository.
 4. GitHub repository: https://github.com/rainsworth/intro-to-github
    - A repository (or "repo") is the most basic element of GitHub.
 They're easiest to imagine as a project's folder.
 A repository contains all of the project files (including documentation), and stores each file's revision history.
 Repositories can have multiple collaborators and can be either public or private.
-   - At the very top you will see the user and repository name displayed as `username/repository-name`
+   - At the very top you will see the user and repository name displayed as `username/repository-name`.
    - Underneath you will see a set of tabs labelled Code, Issues, Pull requests, etc. which we will navigate through now:
       - Code
-         - This is the tab where you can view and interact directly with the contents of the repository
+         - This is the tab where you can view and interact directly with the contents of the repository.
-         - In the right sidebar you will see information "About" the repository (such as a description, tagged topics, links to the README and license, release, package and environment information)
+         - In the right sidebar you will see information "About" the repository (such as a description, tagged topics, links to the README and license, release, package and environment information).
-         - The repository file system is displayed (which contains the files associated with the project such as code, data, text, images, etc.)
+         - The repository file system is displayed (which contains the files associated with the project such as code, data, text, images, etc.).
-            - Click through to a few of the files to preview them
+            - Click through to a few of the files to preview them.
          - The README is automatically rendered underneath the file system.
 The README is a text file containing information about the repository that is typically the first file a visitor to your repository will see.
          - Above the file system is a set of buttons:
             - Branch (click to view the different branches)